EAGLE FARM AIRFIELD |

 The old Gateway Motorway snakes upwards through the centre of the photo

-With the outbreak of WWII in the Pacific on 7 December 1941, the United States Army Air Corps USAAF arrived in Brisbane and developed Eagle Farm Airfield into a major aircraft erection depot where aircraft were assembled, repaired and serviced.
+With the outbreak of WWII in the Pacific on 7 December 1941, the United States Army Air Force USAAF arrived in Brisbane and developed Eagle Farm Airfield into a major aircraft erection depot where aircraft were assembled, repaired and serviced.
 The 81st Air Depot Group was the main unit based at Eagle Farm Airfield.
+The airfield was still very boggy after rain and the Queensland Main Roads Commission was engaged to import lots of fill to raise the level of the airfield and build new runways.

 Eagle Farm Airfield in 1942